 - Phoenix Financial Center

 History, Training, Requirements and Responsibility of a High-Rise Window Cleaner

 True, working from a higher elevation to perform exterior building maintenance is dangerous not only for the workers but also for pedestrians below.
 It is important to work with a window cleaning contractor who has a detailed understanding and adopt these important standards into their operation.
 As building designs become more intricate, accessing areas for cleaning has become more advanced.
-A company that holds regular training and invests in this philosophy are the ones that will stay around.
 It can be easy to enter the cleaning industry, so it is important to make sure that your contractor has a comprehensive training program for its window cleaners.
 Insurance is also critical.
 If your window cleaner does not carry sufficient insurance or insurance at all it will be extremely costly, especially in the event of an accident.
 Having the right coverages and doing some due diligence on your contractor can save you time and money.

 While swing stages and bosun chairs are some methods to access taller buildings, the use of aerial equipment such as scissor lifts and boom trucks are another tool that window cleaning contractors can use to get to a higher elevation.
 Make sure that your contractor and employees have had formal training, typically through the equipment vendor, and are certified to use such equipment to prevent damage to the property or injury to others.

 A responsible window cleaning contractor like Clean D Window Cleaning, LLC is not as easy to come by as you may think.
 Many companies get too busy or have a lack of knowledge to have a well-rounded safety program.
 Part of this is because it is very hard to find the safety material just browsing online.
 To be a tradesman and professional window washing company, there is a journey to travel to get there.